margonautix/yarnia.CAPSTONE/README.md

 # Yarnia

-Yarnia is a web platform designed for fans to explore, share, and celebrate fan-created works, including fan fiction, stories, and self pieces of written expression.
+Yarnia is a web platform designed for fans to explore, share, and celebrate fan-created works, including fan fiction, stories, and self-written expressions.
 This site aims to foster a community where users can discover new stories, connect with fellow fans, and showcase their creativity in a welcoming environment.

 ## Features